Honey: Preservation

 Because of its composition and chemical properties, honey is suitable for long-term storage, and is easily assimilated even after long preservation.
 Honey, and objects immersed in honey, have been preserved for centuries.
+(However, no edible honey has been found in Egyptian tombs; all such cases have been proven to be other substances or only chemical traces.)
 The key to preservation is limiting access to humidity.
 In its cured state, honey has a sufficiently high sugar content to inhibit fermentation.
 If exposed to moist air, its hydrophilic properties pull moisture into the honey, eventually diluting it to the point that fermentation can begin.

 The long shelf life of honey is attributed to an enzyme found in the stomach of bees.
 The bees mix glucose oxidase with expelled nectar they previously consumed, creating two byproducts – gluconic acid and hydrogen peroxide, which are partially responsible for honey acidity and suppression of bacterial growth.

 Adulteration

-Honey is sometimes adulterated by the addition of other sugars, syrups, or compounds to change its flavor or viscosity, reduce cost, or increase the fructose content to stave off crystallization.
-Adulteration of honey has been practiced since ancient times, when honey was sometimes blended with plant syrups such as maple, birch, or sorghum and sold to customers as pure honey.
+Honey is sometimes adulterated by the addition of other sugars, syrups, or compounds to change its flavor or viscosity, reduce cost, or increase the fructose content to inhibit crystallization.
+Honey has been adulterated since ancient times, when honey was sometimes blended with plant syrups such as maple, birch, or sorghum and sold to customers as pure honey.
 Sometimes crystallized honey was mixed with flour or other fillers, hiding the adulteration from buyers until the honey was liquefied.
-In modern times the most common adulterant became clear, almost-flavorless corn syrup; the adulterated mixture can be very difficult to distinguish from pure honey.
+In modern times, the most common adulterant became clear, almost-flavorless corn syrup; the adulterated mixture can be very difficult to distinguish from pure honey.

-According to the Codex Alimentarius of the United Nations, any product labeled as "honey" or "pure honey" must be a wholly natural product, although labeling laws differ between countries.
-In the United States, according to the National Honey Board (NHB; supervised by the United States Department of Agriculture), "honey stipulates a pure product that does not allow for the addition of any other substance... this includes, but is not limited to, water or other sweeteners".
+According to the Codex Alimentarius of the United Nations, any product labeled as "honey" or "pure honey" must not be adulterated, although labeling laws differ between countries.
+In the United States, according to the National Honey Board, "Ensuring honey authenticity is one of the great challenges facing the honey industry today.
+Over the past half century, a number of honey testing methods have been developed to detect food fraud.
+To date, there is no single universal analytical method available which is capable of detecting all types of adulteration with adequate sensitivity."

 Isotope ratio mass spectrometry can be used to detect addition of corn syrup and cane sugar by the carbon isotopic signature.
 Addition of sugars originating from corn or sugar cane (C4 plants, unlike the plants used by bees, and also sugar beet, which are predominantly C3 plants) skews the isotopic ratio of sugars present in honey, but does not influence the isotopic ratio of proteins.
 In an unadulterated honey, the carbon isotopic ratios of sugars and proteins should match.
 Levels as low as 7% of addition can be detected.